POSYDON-code/POSYDON/docs/_source/index.rst

 - **Getting Started:** A quick guide to get POSYDON up and running on your machine.
 - **User Guides:** Detailed guides on using various features.
 - **Tutorials and Examples:** Step-by-step walk-throughs of typical use-cases.
-- **POSYDON School Materials:** Access resources from the POSYDON school.
 - **In-Depth Components Overview:** Delve deep into the core components of POSYDON.
 - **API Reference:** A comprehensive reference for developers.
 - **Troubleshooting and FAQs:** Answers to common questions and problems.